memgraph/docs/products/memgraph/v1.2.0/database_functionalities/constraints/existence-constraint.md

 CREATE CONSTRAINT ON (n:Employee) ASSERT exists (n.last_name);
 ```

-You can confirm that your constraint were successfully created by issuing the
+You can confirm that your constraint was successfully created by issuing the
 following query:

 ```opencypher